Orange Workforce Alliance

-SHAPING THE REGION'S VISION FOR ECONOMIC VITALITY
+SHAPING THE REGION’S VISION

 With over 3 million people, Orange County is the third most populous county in California and the sixth most populous in the nation.
 Fueling the regional economy are the businesses that employ over 1.5 million workers — a number that is expected to reach 1.8 million by 2026.